ejona86/taus/README.md

 The main project is the Actually Useful Statistics Tetris mod.
-However, the repository also contains disassembly knowledge for tetris, a structure for building NES ips/nes files, and a LUA-based unit/integration test helpers.
+However, the repository also contains disassembly knowledge for tetris, a structure for building NES ips/nes files, and a Lua-based unit/integration test helpers.

 ## How to run